my-devices/sdk/README.md

 ```

 The script should work on most Debian and RedHat-based Linux distributions including
-Ubuntu and Raspbian.
+Ubuntu and Raspberry Pi OS.
 On macOS, [Homebrew](https://brew.sh) must be installed.

 The script will install all required dependencies, then get the sources from
 GitHub and run the steps necessary (see below) to build and install the binaries in `/usr/local/bin/`.